Tickets section overview

-- New tickets: See when you received the highest number of tickets.
+- New tickets—check when you received the highest number of tickets.
 Assign additional agents to ticket resolution during the busiest part of the week.

-- Ticket satisfaction: Your clients can rate the service they’ve received after each resolved ticket.
+- Ticket satisfaction—your customers can rate the service they’ve received after each resolved ticket.

-- Resolution time: Average time it takes to resolve a ticket.
-It gives you a good idea how fast support cases are handled by your team.
+- Resolution time—average time it takes to resolve a ticket.
+It gives you an idea of how fast support cases are handled by your team.

 All statistics can be viewed in a 24-hour distribution mode.